 This is a guest post from Maggie Scott, founder of Parachuute – a carpooling app that enables to you choose who is in your trusted network by selecting the people you trust from your phone list.

 The #StocklandStartups and Maggie are almost three months into the Stockland Accelerator program.
-Read more about what she’s learned so far.
+After a rocky start – including pitching via video conference thanks to a cancelled flight – Maggie shares her lessons learned so far.

 They say startups are like a rollercoaster